ml4a/ml4a.github.io/_guides/ConvnetClassifier.md

 </center>

+## OSC Output
+By default the app outputs OSC to localhost, port 8000, adress "/classification".
+This can be changed in ofApp.h.

+## Key inputs
+As an alternative to using the GUI you can use the following key inputs:

+* 1-9: set the class label
+* s: save model
+* l: load model
+* t: train classifier
+* c: clear examples
+* r: toggle recording

 ## Training instructions

 1. Make sure your camera sees your intended visuals for class 1.
 Click [record] to toggle recording of training examples.